Aggregate: Total amount of exposure a bank has with a customer for both spot and forward contracts.

 Make a Market: A dealer is said to make a market when he quotes both the bid and offer prices at which he stands ready to buy and sell.

-Managed Float: When the monetary authorities intervene regularly in the market to stabilise the rates or to push the exchange rate in a required direction.
+Managed Float: When the monetary authorities intervene regularly in the market to stabilize the rates or to push the exchange rate in a required direction.
 Also called a dirty float.

 Margin Call: A demand for additional funds to cover positions